 Inflation.
-Cosmic inflation can be realized One of the major challenges is to understand how inflation could be realized within the framework of an underlying theory.
+Cosmic inflation can be realized within different theoretical frameworks.
+One of the major challenges is to understand how inflation could be realized within the framework of an underlying theory.
 Indeed, there is a large number of inflationary models to be confronted with observational data.
 These models include those arising from GUT and string theories, which despite their theoretical appeal lack convincing experimental evidence.
 To test these models, headway can be made with a detection or a tight upper limit on r.
 Given the multiplicity of the inflationary models there is no unique prediction for r, but essentially a continuum of predictions extending all the way to values compatible with zero.
-Nevertheless, a precision on r of order 10^{-3} seems to stand out, permitting a robust detection of the 'next-order', 'natural' expectation for r, and would entail important repercussions for a number of existing models.
-For instance, setting an upper limit on r of order $\mathcal{O}(10^{-3})$ would falsify large-field models as well as the popular Starobinsky model, as shown in Fig 1.
-Luckily, this is also the level that can be reached given our current state of detector technology and knowledge of astrophysical theoretical frameworks.
+Nevertheless, a precision on r of order 10-3 seems to stand out, permitting a robust detection of the 'next-order', 'natural' expectation for r, and would entail important repercussions for a number of existing models.
+For instance, setting an upper limit on r of order O(10-3) would falsify large-field models as well as the popular Starobinsky model, as shown in Fig 1.
+Luckily, this is also the level that can be reached given our current state of detector technology knowledge of astrophysical contaminants.
+Not surprisingly, nearly all past and recent CMB satellite proposals (EPIC, BPOL, CORE, PIXIE, LiteBIRD, ...) have targeted this value.
+Among these LiteBIRD is the only mission that could feasibly realize this goal within the next decade.
+LiteBIRD will be capable of capitalizing on synergies with the complementary ground-based initiative CMB-S4, which aims to perform high-resolution ground-based observations on a similar time scale.